aza0092/Clean-Code-Notes/README.md

 ## Avoid Disinformation
 - Do not refer to a grouping of **accounts** as an **accountList** unless it’s actually a *List*.
 The word list means something specific to programmers.
-If the container holding the accounts is not actually a List, it may lead to false conclusions.1 So **accountGroup** or **bunchOfAccounts** or just plain **accounts** would be better.
+If the container holding the accounts is not actually a List, it may lead to false conclusions.
+So **accountGroup** or **bunchOfAccounts** or just plain **accounts** would be better.

 - Beware of using names which vary in small ways.
 How long does it take to spot the